Application Information and Instructional Videos for OK’s Promise, FAFSA and College Applications

-If you are a TPS student and need further help, YPNG has one-on-one, bilingual workshops where a bilingual instructor can answerer your questions and help you complete the application.
-To register for a one-on-one workshop, go to the “Events” pulldown at the https://ypng.co homepage and you will see sign up pages for these events.
-TPS students can also send short questions to email@example.com.
+If you are a TPS student/parent and need further help, YPNG has one-on-one, bilingual workshops where a bilingual instructor can answerer your questions and help you complete the application.
+Just send your questions to email@example.com.
 Please include the student’s name, student id number, the school the student attends and the year of high school graduation.
 If we cannot answer it by e-mail, we will call you or arrange to meet with you.

 3. Videos of Students attending Oklahoma Colleges with the help of the Promise program